BroadcomMFD/debugger-for-mainframe/README.md

 To run a debug session from the Batch Link Queue, ensure that you have an `attach` configuration in your `launch.json` file (see [Enable the Batch Link Queue](#enable-the-batch-link-queue) for more information.)

 1. Select an `attach` configuration from the list of configurations on the Run and Debug panel.
-2. Enter your mainframe password
+2. Enter your mainframe password if prompted.
+   The batch link queue opens.
 3. Select the session that you want to resume from the drop-down list The listing is downloaded and the debugging session starts.